-"It was so awe-inspiring," Cernan said, "you had to sneak a glance at it every chance you got . . . .
-To me, it was like sitting on God's front porch, looking back home."
+"It was so awe-inspiring," Cernan said, "you had to sneak a glance at it every chance you got To me, it was like sitting on God's front porch, looking back home."

-In Houston, the December weather was cold and wet.
-Barbara Cernan and nine-year-old Tracy had gone to early morning mass at Ellington.
+and 9-year-old Tracy had gone to early morning mass at Ellington.
 When they returned, the Cernan house was under siege by reporters, photographers, and well-wishers.